d1mnewz/interviews/README.md

 * Explain event hub over service bus, consumer groups and other concepts related.
 * What is partitioned consumer pattern?
 [Competing Consumer](https://docs.microsoft.com/en-us/azure/architecture/patterns/competing-consumers)?
 * What is tracing, spans, [opentracing](https://github.com/opentracing/specification/blob/master/specification.md)?
+* What is ELK stack?
+* What is structured logging?
+Does it have any advantages over plaintext logging?

 # Non-technical
 * What motivates you?